spacetimeengineer/mupy/README.md

 ### μ : Manufacturing Utility

-μ is a novel technology implemented in the form of an open source (3-Clause BSD) python pip installable package that essentialy serves as a special abstraction library horizontal layers with and aguments the openscad programming language.
-But more fundementally it's a data compression technology and this is what makes it powerful and have much potential.
+μ is a novel technology implemented in the form of an open source (3-Clause BSD) python pip installable package.
+More specifically it can be thought of as a horizontal abstraction library which leverages and auguments the openscad programming language.
+On the most fundemental level however, mu is really a manufacturing oriented data compression algorithm.

 ### μ-terminal or muterm
 μ comes with it bundled a command-line-interface application known as the μ-terminal which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'.